 STEM Research Grants

 STEM Research Grants provide support to middle and high school teachers engaging their students in authentic scientific research.
-Over 6 years, $775,000 has been awarded to 367 teachers.
+Since 2017, $775,000 has been awarded to 367 teachers.
 Priority consideration is given to schools that support students from low-income communities and demographics underrepresented in STEM fields.

 Teachers can apply for up to $5,000 in order to purchase specialized equipment or $1,000 in preselected equipment including Arduino starter kits, soil test kits, and PocketLab sensors.

-For the purposes of this grant, a research project is defined as an independent investigation by a student involving experimentation to answer a scientific question outside of regular classwork.
+For the purposes of this grant, a research project is defined as an independent investigation by a student involving experimentation, engineering design, or invention.
+The grant is not intended to support whole class sets of materials for traditional classroom instruction.
 Independent research projects are frequently entered into science fairs and other competitions.

 SRG recipient Alfred Santos and his students standing behind a table showing various boxes of lab equipment.

-The Society for Science provided STEM research equipment kits and funding to 52 middle and high school educators to help their students conduct research outside the classroom.
-The teachers come from 24 states and the Northern Marianas Islands.
+The Society for Science provided STEM research equipment kits and funding to 41 middle and high school educators to help their students conduct research outside the classroom.
+The teachers come from 24 states, Puerto Rico, the U.S. Commonwealth of the Northern Mariana Islands, and American Samoa.
 Priority consideration is given to teachers at schools that support students from low-income communities and demographics traditionally underrepresented in STEM fields.

 Click here to learn more!